tradinghours/tradinghours-python/README.md

 `tradinghours` automatically checks your `tzdata` version against PyPI via HTTP request, issuing a warning if an update is needed.

+To update `tzdata` run this command: `pip install tzdata --upgrade`

 To disable this verification and prevent the request, add this section to your tradinghours.ini file:
 ```ini
 [control]